HashimThePassionate/Django/README.md

 ```
 Now we want to explore request headers, response headers, and body

-### python provides built in socket lets write a script and explore all the above things run this script.
+### python provides built in socket lets write a script and explore all the above things run this script building a simple web browser.
 ```
 import socket